Man jailed for life for ‘horrendous’ murder of toddler

 Three-year-old subjected to repeated beatings by Nathaniel Pope before his death

-A man has been sentenced to life in prison and will serve a minimum of 24 years for murdering his partner’s three-year-old son.
+A man has been sentenced to life in prison and will serve a minimum of 24 years for murdering his partner’s three-year-old son and leaving him “to bleed to death”.

 Nathaniel Pope, 32, subjected the young Kemarni Watson Darby to weeks of “horrendous” beating, delivering blows that were similar to those caused in a car crash.